ayushtenguriya7/Basic-Pet-Adoption-Page/README.md

 # Basic Pet Adoption Web Page
-Its an bsic pet adoption webpage shows my creaativity.It has been made only for learning purpose.
+Its an basic pet adoption webpage shows my creaativity.It has been made only for learning purpose.